Survival Hatchets and Tomahawks Are Great Tools!

-One of the most important tools you can have in your survival arsenal is a hatchet.
+One of the most important tools you can have in your survival arsenal is a quality survival hatchet.
 This versatile tool is invaluable when it comes to chopping wood to fuel a fire, building an emergency shelter, or in the event you need a weapon for self-defense.
-While a knife can help with these tasks, no knife can perform as well as a good hatchet when push comes to shove and your survival depends on these functions.
+While a quality bowie knife can help with these tasks, no knife can perform as well as a good hatchet when push comes to shove and your survival depends on these functions.

 In addition, a good hiking hatchet can make your entire trip more fun by enabling you to relax around a roaring fire each night of your trip.
 Even if you are only harvesting dead and downed wood for your fire, you’ll need to chop it down to size in order to avoid having burning limbs sticking out of your fire and creating a potentially dangerous situation.